 First in TWER’s Lost Interviews series.

 When I got back from Texas, and it was time to start thinking about what sorts of stories we wanted to tell with The War Eagle Reader, Brotherman was of course one of the first folks that came to mind.
 Truth be told, he was the first interview we did, even before Alice.
-I went back to Momma Goldberg’s and “yeah, I remember you”, and I asked him if he’d still be down for an interview and he said to email him, which I did, and told him the time, the place.
-The steps of Samford Hall.
-Sunday.
+I went back to Momma Goldberg’s and got a “yeah, I remember you”, and I asked him if he’d still be down for an interview and he said to email him, which I did, and told him the time, the place.
+Sunday, the steps of Samford Hall.
 It was mid August 2009.

-Zac showed up with his camera (and I think he was inspired).
+My brother Zac showed up with his camera (and I think he was inspired).
 We walked to Haley and posed Brotherman for pictures.
 That was actually kind of the main idea — documenting those tattoos.
 And Brotherman trusted me to do it, I think.
 I knew too many things to be some kind of punk.
 I’d kept the faith.
-I’d keep it.
+I’d keep keeping it.
 He knew it.

 “Hey man,” I said.
 “War Eagle!”